prototypefund/iconet-Foundation-funkwhale/docs/moderator_documentation/index.md

 # Get started

 {term}`Pod` moderators are responsible for enforcing the rules of a pod.
+Moderation permissions enable moderators to provide specific tasks:

+- {guilabel}`Moderation` – enables the moderator to moderate users, domains, and the allow-list.
+- {guilabel}`Library` – enables the moderator to make changes to library content.
+This includes deleting local objects and handling edit suggestions.

 Follow the guides in our moderator documentation to handle moderation tasks.

 ```{contents}
 :local: